LukePappa/Ourism/synthesis.md

 Everything present at the inception of the universe is subject to a world-branch wherein it comes to recognize divine love as the only reality.
-A distorted perception of reality is the nature of misery.
+Union with God is thus